veikman/lisscad/doc/goal.md

 The following are not goals of `lisscad`:

 * Absolute fidelity to OpenSCAD’s vocabulary.
-A more faithful interface could be added as an alternative prelude, but this is not planed.
+A more faithful interface could be added as an alternative prelude, but this is not planned.
 * Laxity for the sake of working flexibly with 2 or 3 dimensions.
 OpenSCAD will not complain if, for example, you `translate` a 3D shape with coordinates for only 2 dimensions, or vice versa. `lisscad` will complain if you do that, so